 Full Description

 The Master of Architecture degree seeks to prepare graduates to lead in the field of architecture by stimulating the growth of technical knowledge and design creativity.
-The program fosters the refinement of design skills acquired in undergraduate programs.
+This STEM-designated program fosters the refinement of design skills acquired in undergraduate programs.
 Master coursework affords opportunities for inquiry in architecture through the introduction of traditional scholarly research methods as well as approaches to research through design in a studio setting.
 Professional practice courses are paired with theory seminars and elective classes in areas of digital technology, building sciences and history to provide a comprehensive exposure to professional opportunities and a broad capacity for considering and postulating architecture in innovative ways.

-Students may also pursue a dual degree program with the Master of Business Administration degree or with the Master of Urban Design degree.
+Students completing the Accelerated Track concentration may also pursue a dual degree program with the Master of Business Administration degree or Master of Urban Design degree.

 Professional Licensure Disclosure